 We strive to help eliminate unnecessary pain and suffering caused by well-intentioned drug control policies.
-Through science-based research, education, and outreach, CERPSA does something governments fail to do: evaluate the drug control policies they create.
+Through science-based research, education, and outreach, CERPSA does something governments fail to do: evaluate the drug control policies they create, identify barriers that interfere with legitimate access, and advocate for change.

 WHO WE ARE